carla-voneicken/WeatherApp/README.md

 ### ✨ About the Project

-This project was developed as part of the SheCodes Web Development Course.
+This project was developed as part of the [SheCodes](https://www.shecodes.io/) Web Development Course.
-It uses the SheCodes Weather API to fetch real-time weather data and display it in a user-friendly interface.
+It uses an API provided by SheCodes to fetch real-time weather data and display it in a user-friendly interface.

 #### Functionality